If you are doing construction work on your property, it is important that you make sure that Council assets are not damaged. Our assets include:

 - For a permanent changes (i.e. you would like the bus stop permanently relocated) email email@example.com.

-If you need information about heavy vehicle access in Merri-bek
+Information about heavy vehicle access in Merri-bek

 If you want to drive a heavy vehicle on roads in Merri-bek, you will need to apply with the National Heavy Vehicle Regulator.